dodobas/waterboard/frontend/README-frontend.md

 Lodash functions `_.get, _.map` .. are not imported in ES6 components.

-Lodash is included on top of the Page via script tag (standard include).
+Lodash is included on top of Page via script tag (standard include).

 Lodash functions are accessible in Es6 components normally as `_.get(), _.reduce()` and also are available from HTML templates and other js files.